Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Proposed Framework

-\textbf{Learning Objective.} Putting all the components together, ICM-VAE consists of a stochastic encoder $q_{\phi}(\epsilon, z | x, u)$, a decoder $p_{\theta}(x | \epsilon, z)$, and diffeomorphic causal transformations $f_i(\cdot; \epsilon)$.
+Putting all the components together, ICM-VAE consists of a stochastic encoder $q_{\phi}(\epsilon, z | x, u)$, a decoder $p_{\theta}(x | \epsilon, z)$, and diffeomorphic causal transformations $f_i(\cdot; \epsilon)$.
 All components are learnable and implemented as neural networks.
 Formally, we aim to optimize the following variational lower bound:

+where $\beta$ is the latent bottleneck parameter.
 We train the model by minimizing the negative of the ELBO loss and learn to map low-level pixel data to noise variables and map the noise variable distribution to a distribution over the causal variables.
-For a detailed derivation of the ELBO, see Appendix \ref{elbo_der}.
+For a detailed derivation of the ELBO, refer to Appendix \ref{app:elbo_der}.
+Causal structure learning could be heuristically incorporated jointly with the learning objective by enforcing acyclicity and sparsity of the causal graph.
+However, most causal discovery methods, such as GraN-DAG \cite{Lachapelle2020Gradient-Based}, require restricting parametric assumptions on the causal model (i.e., additive noise), to be practically applied.
+For an extended discussion on incorporating causal discovery and challenges, refer to Appendix \ref{app:discovery_discussion}.